Q: When do students matriculate each year?

 A: We do not accept transfer credits from any other institution.
 When we promote our programs to employment recruiters, we want to ensure that all Freeman graduate business students have acquired certain fundamental accounting skill sets.

-Q: What factors does the Admissions Committee consider when evaluating my application?
+Q: What factors do the Admissions Committee consider when evaluating my application?

 A: The Admissions Committee reviews applications holistically, which includes all required application materials (application form, essay, resume, academic background, recommendation, and test scores), to assess an applicant's motivation, maturity and ability to successfully complete a graduate business degree.